sfkleach/JinXML/Features.md

 <data col:"8" col+="19" />
 ```

+Design note: As noted above, we're unifying the syntax for element attributes with string-valued objects.

 ## Optional tag names
 One or other of a start or end tag pair may omit the name of the element.
 The main use case is omission of the name of the end element.
 Note that a standalone element cannot omit its name so ```</>``` is unambiguously an end-tag.